gbangout-testprojects/insurance-auto/README.md

 The dataset and instructions are in: data-scientist-technical-test

-The notebook code are saved with output as: Auto_Insurance.ipynb
+The jupyter notebook code is saved with output as: Auto_Insurance.ipynb

 The predictions is in a csv file as: "submission_logistic.csv" and contain the variables "index" and "p_target" (as suggestion in the kaggle competition)